-Post corona though, the travel world is set to change its colors.
-At least in the next few months before the world comes up with a defense in some form.
+Post corona though, the travel world is set to change its colors – at least in the next few months before the world comes up with a defense in some form.
 It could be a vaccine or a drug.
-Until then it is essential to follow certain guidelines related to social distancing and change our on-board or social behavior.
+Until then it is essential to follow certain guidelines related to the pandemic and change our on-board or social behavior.
 It might look difficult at first glance.
-Yes, it is indeed challenging for both travelers and trip organizers but certainly not impossible.
+It is indeed challenging for both travelers and trip organizers but certainly not impossible.
 If there is a will to travel, we shall find a way to travel.

+Travel is leisure for few, need for a few more, and a lifeline for a few others.
 Travel involves multiple stakeholders like the travelers themselves, the tour organizers, drivers, homestays, local guides, cooks, helpers, and so on.
-It’s leisure for few, need for a few more and a lifeline for a few others.
 Here’s how everybody can come together and make a difference when we resume our travel:

 - Always wear a good quality face mask when outdoors.
 It is proven that micro-particles generated while speaking can transmit the disease.
 Do not go too close when talking to strangers.